 • Submit all resulting data sets and supporting documentation for future replication and reanalysis by other researchers

-Our evaluation team seeks to understand how PSN is implemented locally, with a focus on the key elements of the enhanced and updated PSN models.
-We use information from USAO semi-annual reports, surveys, and interviews with USAO staff and PSN partners.
-In the 10 case study districts, RTI and JIRN researchers hold monthly calls with PSN site coordinators and conduct virtual or in-person site visits to interview PSN stakeholders and observe program activities.
+The evaluation team sought to understand how PSN is implemented locally, with a focus on the key elements of the enhanced and updated PSN models.
+For the national assessment, we used information from USAO grant reports, surveys, and interviews of USAO staff and PSN partners.
+In the 10 case study sites, RTI and JIRN researchers held monthly calls with PSN site coordinators and conducted virtual and in-person site visits to interview PSN stakeholders and observe program activities.

-The outcome evaluation also examines changes in crime as a function of differences in local PSN implementation.
-In case study districts, the evaluation team is using the cutting-edge “synthetic control” method to assess changes in violent crime rates in each PSN target enforcement area compared with changes in non-PSN areas that were carefully selected and weighted to closely resemble the PSN areas in prior crime rates.
+The outcome evaluation also examined changes in crime as a function of differences in local PSN implementation.
+In case study districts, the evaluation team used the cutting-edge “augmented synthetic control” method to assess changes in violent crime rates in each PSN city compared with changes in non-PSN areas that were carefully selected and weighted to closely resemble the PSN areas in prior crime rates and community characteristics.

+The evaluation of Project Safe Neighborhoods underscores the importance of evidence-based, collaborative approaches to reducing violent crime.
 Through our evaluation of the implementation and efficacy of the PSN program, RTI is contributing to the continued success and optimization of the federal government’s efforts to promote public safety.
-The PSN Evaluation, which concludes in 2024, will provide the USAOs and their partners, the Department of Justice, and Congress with the vital empirical information necessary for continuing to improve the efficacy of violent crime reduction strategies in the U.S.
+The findings provide the USAOs and their partners, the Department of Justice (DOJ), and Congress with the vital empirical information necessary for continuing to improve the efficacy of violent crime reduction strategies in the U.S.